TheStormWeaver/Front-End/ReactJS/05.Routing/README.md

 # About
 "games-play" is an app, that focuses on testing CRUD operations on a "demo" site for games, with placeholder authentication and V5 of react-router-dom.
-The app requires
+More information can be found inside of the games-play README.md

 ## To start the Project
 - You will need to enter the "server" folder, enter CMD and write "node server.js" within the directory of the server.